 There are indeed various parallels between coaching and therapy.
 However, a coach can never replace a therapist - this is also true for the Transformational Coach.
 You should always be aware of this.

 Transformational Coaching (as well as coaching in general) is aimed at mentally healthy people who want to develop personally and need impulses to do so.
-In case of serious mental illness (depression, anxiety disorders, addictions) coaching is not the right thing for you.
-In this case you should urgently seek the help of a psychotherapist.
+In case of serious mental illness (depression, Anxiety disordersaddictions), coaching is not right for you.
+In this case, you should urgently seek the help of a psychotherapist.

 When and in which way coaching is effective, you can read in the following work: Results of coaching research.